Snowfable/home-ed-resources/index.md

 ## Khan Academy
 Especially good for maths and computing for all ages but other subjects at Secondary level.
 Note this uses the U.S. grade system but it's mostly common material.
 [Learn here.](https://www.khanacademy.org)

-## Languages (BBC)
-No longer being updated but the information is still here.
-Around 33 languages from French, Spanish, German to Finnish, urdu and Serbian.
-[Learn here.](http://www.bbc.co.uk/languages/)

 ## MinuteEarth
 A Youtube Channel all about science and stories about the planet.
 [Watch here.](https://www.youtube.com/channel/UCeiYXex_fwgYDonaTcSIk6w)